Pennsylvania Route 394: History

 When Pennsylvania legislated routes in 1911, what is now PA 394 was not assigned a number.
 PA 394 was designated in 1928 to run from PA 234 in Biglerville east to PA 94 in Hampton, following its current alignment.
 Upon designation, the section of the route between US 15 (Old Harrisburg Road) and Hunterstown was paved while the remainder was unpaved.
 By 1930, PA 394 was paved for a short distance to the east of Biglerville and for a short distance to the east of Hunterstown.
 The entire length of the route was paved in the 1930s.
 In 1963, US 15 was shifted from Old Harrisburg Road to a freeway alignment to the east, with an interchange built at PA 394.
 US 15 Bus. was designated concurrent with PA 394 between Old Harrisburg Road, where it turned south, and the US 15 interchange, where it reached its northern terminus.
+In 2020, a roundabout was constructed at the intersection with PA 94 in Hampton.